 Regional exploration has included extensive soil geochemistry testing, geophysical surveying, drilling, geological interpretation, geological mapping, structural studies, litho-geochemical sampling, three dimensional interpretation, reverse circulation (RC) and diamond core drilling (DDH), petrographic studies and mineral resource estimation.
 Recent exploration activities included surface geology and reconnaissance field mapping, geophysical aero electromagnetic surveying and drilling at various targets across the project area.
 Field mapping, logged drill core and geophysical interpretation were used to assemble a regional and deposit scale three-dimensional model delineating local structures, lithology and mineralisation to aid in further drilling targets and provide detail on mineral and grade continuity.

-A summary of drilling completed at the Project area up to the end of December 2020 is summarised in the following table.
+A summary of all drilling completed at the Project area, extending from the far north, north-east area to the Banana Zone in the South, up to the end of December 2020 is summarised in the following table.
 The hole type is defined as either Reverse Circulation (RC) or Diamond Drilled Hole (DDH) (DDH may also refer to diamond core drilling holes that may have been pre-collared with RC).

 |Company||Year||Hole Type||No. of Holes||Metres (m)|